jokers-pub/front-ui/docs/en/dialog.md

 > The content of the Dialog is lazily rendered.
 That is, before it is opened for the first time, the default `section` passed in will not be rendered to the DOM.
 Therefore, if you need to perform DOM operations or obtain the corresponding component through `ref`, please do so in the `open` event callback.

+### Movable Window

+We can enable the `draggable` property of the window component to activate the free movement function of the window.

+!!!demo4!!!

 ### Attributes

 | Parameter             | Description                                                                                        | Type                                                   | Optional Values | Default Value |